v0lt13/EditorAttributesDocs/docs/source/Attributes/datatable.rst

 .. image:: ../Images/DataTable01.png

 .. note::
-	The data table can't contain collections, unityEvents or other serialized structs or classes
+	The data table can't contain collections, UnityEvents or other serialized structs or classes